Long-term memory magnetic correlations in the Hubbard model: A dynamical mean-field theory analysis: Conclusions

 \section{Conclusions}

 We have investigated the multifaceted algorithmic and physical implications of an anomalous term ($C$) in the response functions of interacting electron systems.
-Its presence corresponds to a jump-discontinuity between the isothermal and the isolated (Kubo) susceptibilities in the zero frequency limit, directly reflecting the emergence of a non-decaying behavior of the corresponding correlations in the real time domain (``long-term memory" effect).
+Its presence corresponds to a jump-discontinuity between the static isothermal susceptibility and zero-frequency limit of the dynamical Kubo response function, directly reflecting the emergence of a non-decaying behavior of the corresponding correlations in the real time domain (``long-term memory" effect).
 This phenomenon is formally linked to the underlying symmetries of the many-electron Hamiltonian, and it can be shown that\, under certain conditions, a finite value of $C$ directly reflects the existence of degeneracies in the many-particle energy spectrum.
 Through $C$ and its temperature evolution we can thus gain some indirect information on the many-particle spectral density.

 The algorithmic procedure, we presented in Sec.~III of our paper, has been thus designed for reliably detecting the presence of anomalous contributions in a given many-electron response and to evaluate their size.
 The performance of the proposed scheme has been then successfully verified in Sec.~IV-V by hands of its application to a DMFT-based analysis of the long-term memory features of the local magnetic response across the Mott MIT of the Hubbard model.